peiva-git/SDM_project/README.md

 ### Unit testing

 Each module can have its own set of tests.
+Unit testing is done via the [JUnit 5 framework](https://junit.org/junit5/), using [Mockito](https://site.mockito.org/) when there's a need to mock libGDX's rendering capabilities.
 The tests can be executed all together, by running the main `test` task:
 ```shell
 ./gradlew test
 ```